What are my trials revealing about my faith?

 Remember to Pray

 Oh LORD, OUR CREATOR, whose hands made us and fashioned us, we ask that You help us see and help us understand what You are saying, that we may learn Your Word and commandments, (Psalm 119:73).
+Thank you!

 LOOK at What God SAYS